Upcoming events from local churches

 Trinity United Methodist

-PETERSBURG - Trinity United Methodist Church, 215 S. Sycamore St., will hold a Christmas music program on Dec.
-15 at 3 p.m.
-Musicians performing include Dee Cristobal, Jamie Burnett and Jayne Sneed.
-Vocal Soloists are Rennie Morriss and Dr. Robin Jones.
-The church is included as part of the Battersea Foundations Historic Homes Tour on Dec.
-16 from noon - 5 p.m.; contact Toni Clark for more details.
-Advent services run through Dec.
+PETERSBURG - Trinity United Methodist Church, 215 S. Sycamore St., will hold their fourth Advent candle lighting service at 11 a.m. on Dec.
 23. The church will also have a Christmas Eve service, starting at 5 p.m.
 Dec.
 24.

 Union Grove Baptist

-SOUTH CHESTERFIELD - Union Grove Baptist Church, 19111 Church Road, will conclude part of service with Holy Communion on Dec.
-16 at 11 a.m.
-At 2 p.m., the church will visit the Colonial Heights Health Care/Rehabilitation Center for praise and worship with the residents.
-The Music Ministry’s praise team, praise dancers, and youth and adult choirs will hold presentations celebrating Christmas on Dec.
+SOUTH CHESTERFIELD - Union Grove Baptist Church, 19111 Church Road, will celebrate Christmas with presentations by the Music Ministry’s praise team, praise dancers, and youth and adult choirs on Dec.
 23 at 11 a.m.
+The church will also host a New Year’s Eve joint worship service with Tabernacle Baptist Church of Chesterfield on Dec.
+31 at 10:30 p.m.
+Their respective pastors, Rev. Justin D. House and Rev. Dr. William “EJ” Johnson, will take turns preaching.

 Wood's United Methodist